APS IH / August 2010

 Certified Medical Examination

-DADS is responsible for obtaining the Certificate of Medical Examination (CME), which is a fundamental element of guardianship assessment.
-While assessing the client for guardianship, if DADS believes there are indications that the client’s capacity issues may have resolved, the DADS guardianship specialist consults with the physician or other professional who provided the medical or professional evaluation to APS.
+HHSC is responsible for obtaining the Certificate of Medical Examination (CME), which is a fundamental element of guardianship assessment.
+While assessing the client for guardianship, if HHSC believes there are indications that the client’s capacity issues may have resolved, the HHSC guardianship specialist consults with the physician or other professional who provided the medical or professional evaluation to APS.

-If, after consulting the physician or other professional, the DADS guardianship specialist still believes the client has capacity to consent, he or she may obtain a CME for the purpose of guardianship assessment.
-The DADS guardianship specialist provides the physician with all information provided by APS, including:
+If, after consulting the physician or other professional, the HHSC guardianship specialist still believes the client has capacity to consent, he or she may obtain a CME for the purpose of guardianship assessment.
+The HHSC guardianship specialist provides the physician with all information provided by APS, including:

 • all APS case information, including the referral form;